for-giobbe/phy/Building a Tree in a ML Framework.md

 NOTE: Tree is UNROOTED although outgroup taxon 'Mantis_religiosa' is drawn at root
 ```

 Remember that most phylogenetic programs produce unrooted trees, as they are not aware about any biological background.
+We can root them using our _a priori_ biological knowledge or use approches as the mid point rooting.

 ---